themanyone/whisper_dictation/README.md

     Open your terminal emulator (e.g., gnome-terminal, xterm, etc.).
     Go to the terminal's menu and select "Edit" or "Preferences".
     Look for the "Shortcuts" or "Keyboard" section.
-    Find the entry for "Copy" or "Interrupt" and modify the keybinding from CTRL-C to CTRL-Shift-C.
+    Find the entry for "Copy" or "Interrupt" and modify the keybinding from CTRL-Shift-C to CTRL-C. Do the same for CTRL-Shift-V, changing it to CTRL-V.
-    The interrupt command will automatically be remapped to Ctrl-Shift-C.
+    The interrupt or "stop scrip" hotkey will automatically be remapped from CTRL-C to Ctrl-Shift-C.
         Note: The exact steps may vary depending on your terminal emulator.
 Refer to the above link or help resources specific to your terminal emulator for more information.

-By following these steps, you will have swapped the behavior of the "break" or "stop script" Ctrl-C, and the Paste Ctrl-Shift-C hotkeys in the Linux terminal.
+By following these steps, you will have swapped the behavior of the "break" or "stop script" Ctrl-C, and the copy, Ctrl-Shift-C hotkeys in the Linux terminal.

-Now we are ready to change `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V instead of middle click.
+Now we are ready to change `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
 Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

 **I want it to type slowly.** We would have it type text slowly, but typing has become extremely-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
 If you enjoy watching it type one, letter, at, a, time, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.